PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Method 1: Direct to Battery

 Run dedicated power and transducer cables to your trolling motor battery.
 This gives the cleanest power but requires the most wiring.
+Use 14-gauge marine wire minimum for runs over 15 feet.

 Method 2: Through Trolling Motor Plug